CaioMatInt/kanban_board_challenge/README.md

 The tests are being developed with the [PEST framework](https://pestphp.com/) for Laravel.
 You can run them by executing "php artisan test" in the root folder.
 The tests can be found in the "app/tests" directory.

 Note: The code is not 100% covered.
 There are only some tests for the Service classes and some tests for the Boards Livewire component.
-Since I had never used Livewire before this challenge, I didn't use TDD in this case, as I had to manually learn and understand how Livewire works.
+Since I had never used Livewire before this challenge, I didn't use TDD, as I had to understand how Livewire works while coding.

 I am developing an API with test coverage if you are interested in reviewing it: https://github.com/CaioMatInt/laramultipay_payment_gateways_integration